 AA Insurance launched full home replacement cover for damage caused by non-natural disasters that same year, the next step in its ‘continual focus on the future and long-term solutions to provide the best possible outcome for customers.’

 AA went on to introduce its first small business insurance product in 2018 which currently includes cover for statutory liability, commercial vehicles and public and product liability, among other risks.
 The model is designed for businesses to pick the cover options most necessary for their business, without needing to pay for the full package.

-The company also boasts several other units:
+The AA brand also boasts several other partner products:

 · AA Life specialises in life insurance, accident recovery and funeral plan policies, and, as of 2017, had a policy base that exceeded 85,000.
 It was also then named New Zealand’s Most Trusted Life Insurance Brand by the Reader’s Digest Most Trusted Brands Awards for the fifth successive year.

 · AA Health offers health insurance to New Zealand residents with options for everyday, private hospital and specialist plans.